biowdl/germline-DNA/develop/index.md

 - **multisample.vcf.gz**: A multisample VCF file with the variant calling results.
 Only present if `germline.wdl` is used.
 - **multiqc**: Contains the multiQC report.
+- **PON**: A generated panel of normals and the preprocessed intervals.
+  Only present if `somatic.wdl` is used with CNV calling enabled and no PON or preprocessed intervals were provided in the inputs

 ## Scattering
 This pipeline performs scattering to speed up analysis on grid computing